Brian S. Ginter

 Pronouns: he, him, his

-Brian’s practice is concentrated in the areas of business litigation, employment law, and professional liability.
+Brian’s practice is concentrated in the areas of civil rights, business litigation, employment law, and professional liability.
 Having had the benefit of working in litigation firms since he was admitted to the bar, and before that as a paralegal and law clerk, he is able to prosecute and defend a wide variety of cases, which have included allegations of fraud, mass tort, unfair competition, and breach of contract.
-Recently, he second-chaired a trial involving a breach of contract claim by a harbor terminal company against a defaulting tenant.
+He recently second-chaired a trial involving a breach of contract claim by a harbor terminal company against a defaulting tenant.
 The case also involved allegations by the defendant that the terminal company breached the contract and damaged the defendant’s oil trading business by approximately $30 million.
 After a bench trial, the defendant agreed to settle the case by paying the firm’s client over $5 million.

 In the professional liability arena, Brian has successfully represented lawyers, architects, and engineers involving claims of breach of contract, malpractice, conflicts of interest, breach of fiduciary duty, and fraud.
 He has also litigated claims against these professionals as well as accountants when the professional’s service has caused injury to the client.